usu-cidi/qa-update/doc/progress.md

 * Changed courses with `Disability Resource Center` to `University`
 * Changed completion status from `Updated` to `Done`

+### 6.23.23
+* Starting work on `1.1.1`
+* Changed the header to a single component
+* Fixed the styling of the bug report page
+* Started making a plan for the development of this new version

 ### TODO:
-* Clean up

-### Future Versions:
+### 1.1.1
-* Stop update button
-* Always need more security
 * Add back fun Ally waiting things
+* Big refactor
+  * Get rid of globals/unnecessary statefulness
+  * Make API more RESTful
+  * Remove unnecessary/duplicate code
-* Authentication
+  * Remove `package-lock.json`?
   * Make get ally link response better
-* Remove `package-lock.json`?
+* Add a better way to add a new term
 * Combine steps two and three
   * Or hide the other fields until the Ally file is uploaded
-* Make API more RESTful
 * Support running multiple updates at a time
-* Get rid of globals/unnecessary statefulness
+* Fix bug reports

+### Future Versions:
+* Stop update button
+* Always need more security
-* Remove unnecessary/duplicate code
+* Authentication

 ## Dependencies:
 * pandas: `pip3 install pandas`